-Our Telehealth work demonstrates that videoconferencing through platforms such as Telehealth improves access to justice.
+Our Telehealth work demonstrates that videoconferencing through platforms such as Telehealth increases access to justice.
 COVID-19 has highlighted the urgent need for video witnessing, but we can make permanent these changes for a broad range of communities.
 Particularly older clients with mobility needs and who live in rural, regional and remote communities.

 We need to roll out digital witnessing reforms nationally

 We must view the six-month period that these regulations are in force in NSW with deep consideration.
 For the first time, we are trialing witnessing the execution of legal documents via videoconferencing.
 If this trial is effective and provides adequate protection to those executing the documents, video conferencing should be permitted by legislation permanently.